From Poincare Invariance to Gauge Theories: Yang-Mills and General Relativity: Massless fields with helicity

 The highest helicity tensor corresponds to $\lambda = 3$.
 Since we are interested in fields with helicity $\lambda = 2$, we will use the component associated with the projector $ ( P_{ \pm 2} )^{a b c}{}_{d e f} $.

 To study irreducible representations, we must distinguish tensors with different symmetry properties.
 We choose a tensor that is antisymmetric in its first two indices

-This choice is motivated by the fact that, among the three indices, one must correspond to the general connection, while the other two are contracted with the indices of a Poincaré group generator.
-The only Poincaré generator with two indices is the four-dimensional rotation generator $M_{a b}$, which is antisymmetric in $a$ and $b$.
+This choice is motivated by the fact that, among the three indices, one must correspond to the general connection, while the other two are contracted with the indices of a Poincare group generator.
+The only Poincare generator with two indices is the four-dimensional rotation generator $M_{a b}$, which is antisymmetric in $a$ and $b$.
 Therefore, we require a tensor that is antisymmetric in two indices, as in equation (\ref{eq:Tafti}).

 To separate the unwanted gauge transformation, we retain only the gauge-invariant component of $\pi_0$.
 Thus, replacing $\pi_0 \to \pi_{0-}$, the projector $(P_{\pm 2})^{abc}{}_{def}$ takes the form

 Using projection operators expressed in terms of basic vectors